dheerajchintabtech24-glitch/smart-campus/README.md

 - **Students** can submit maintenance issues and track their status.
 - **Admins** can review reported issues and approve or deny them.
 - **Staff** can view assigned tasks and mark issues as fixed once resolved.
+Email Credential to be Used:
+student@gmail.com

+admin@gmail.com

+staff@gmail.com

 This creates a cleaner workflow for handling campus problems like broken equipment, infrastructure complaints, or maintenance requests.